Creative storage methods are required when it comes to small houses. Space is at a premium, so storage systems must be carefully planned.

 Since most people live the traditional consumer lifestyle, they have accumulated lots of stuff.
 If you’re one of them, it may be hard to imagine getting rid of most of it to live in a small house.
 For others who are inspired by the idea of simplifying their life, the decision will be easy.
 Either way, the need for storage will still be there.
 The only difference is in how much.

-For a large storage area that can be easily converted to a living space, I’d suggest a loft.
+I’d suggest a loft for a large storage area that can be easily converted into a living space.
 Since most lofts are built with heating and cooling air ducts, electrical outlets, and lighting, they are ideal for this purpose.
 Then once you’re ready to let go of your stuff you can easily convert the space to whatever you want.

 As I discover more innovative storage methods, I’ll post a new article about them.